By Mark Schaefer

 The real commerce of social media is trading favors, and a negative comment breaks the favor chain of reciprocity.

-Brogan and Smith express this importance of belonging when they write in their book: “be yourself, which is to say, ‘be one of us’.”
-They describe the clannish protectionism of those at the top when they say “(newcomers) don’t realize that we all know each other, that we recognize the new stranger in our midst …”
+In the popular book Trust Agents by Chris Brogan and Julien Smith, they acknowledge and encourage this elitist world with this advice: “Be yourself, which is to say, ‘be one of us’.”
+They go on to describe the clannish protectionism of those at the top when they write “(newcomers) don’t realize that we all know each other, that we recognize the new stranger in our midst …”

-I understand the human nature present in this situation.
-Someone who wants to make it as a blogger is not going to rock the boat with a powerful individual who can influence their success by turning favors.
+I understand the human nature of this situation.
+Someone who wants to make it as a blogger may be afraid to rock the boat with a powerful individual who can influence their success by turning favors.
 We all want to belong.
 That’s the way the world turns.
 So if somebody wants to be a sycophant, why should I care?
 Here’s why.
-The nicey-nice world of social media blogging creates problems beyond the walls of the country club:
+The nicey-nicey world of social media blogging creates problems beyond the walls of the country club:

 1) Group think.
 If you are unfamiliar with this term, here’s a good definition.
 Among the top social media bloggers, there is little or no substantial debate over ANYTHING.
 Sometimes an individual outside the “inner circle” lobs a grenade, which is usually deflected by a member of the inner circle in defense.
 The result is that essentially everybody expresses and re-expresses the basic opinions of the leaders without serious challenge or innovation.

 4) An infrastructure of angels.
 If you get to the point where you are huge on the social media scene, shouldn’t you be able to pull enough strings to constantly surround yourself with enough positive tweets, reviews and testimonials to bury any authentic complaint?
-The real strategy of Trust Agents is to build enough goodwill to call in favors, forever.
+The real strategy of Trust Agents is not to build credibility and brand loyalty, it is to build enough professional leverage to call in favors.

 OK, so let’s not talk about what’s going on “out there” any more.
 Let’s bring it to the here and now, you and me.
 What would better serve MY social media strategy … or yours?
 To provide an honest opinion that might upset the favor-makers, or to join the country club?